SandyRodger/LS220_DSA/assessment_2nd_try.md

   - Binary search:
     - you might be binary searching something other than the collection they've given you
   - Stack & queues
+- One of the things that derails you is changing the names of things unthinkingly as you write.

+- do check for empty input
+-